The Importance Of A Healthy Digestive System

 What we eat has a crucial role in maintaining a healthy digestive system, with sugar, refined carbohydrates and processed food some of the major culprits in depleting good bacteria.
 In fact, a King’s College study found that just ten days of eating junk food reduced gut microbiota diversity by a third.
 The remedy includes consuming more probiotics (live cultures of bacteria, found in fermented foods such as miso, yoghurt and sauerkraut), and prebiotics (fruit and vegetable fibres that feed and nourish the good bacteria), with apples, asparagus, bananas, garlic, leeks and onions, particularly effective.
 Pre- and probiotics help our body to break down foods more efficiently and convert it into energy, aid the production of vitamins and nutrient absorption, and help the immune system fight off infection.

-But If you still need convincing, here are four more reasons to get good gut health.
+But If you still need convincing, here are four more reasons to get good digestive health.

 It can make you happier